Monica Facchini received her PhD in Italian Studies from Brown University in 2012.

-Her main research field is Italian cinema and her approach is interdisciplinary, engaging with film studies, cultural anthropology, and subaltern studies.
+Her main research field is Italian cinema and her approach is interdisciplinary, engaging with films, literature, cultural anthropology, and subaltern studies.

 Her teaching interests are diverse and include Italian language, literature and culture, and film and media studies.
 Her teaching approach is communicative and interdisciplinary, and she values the employment of technology in the classroom to contribute a multidimensional way to the teaching and learning process.

 “Life Is… Comic!
 Creative Writing, Oral Presentation and Technology in Second Language Acquisition.”
-6th International Conference of Education, Research and Innovation 2013, November 2013.
+6th International Conference of Education, Research and Innovation (ICERI)

 “Voices from the Border.
 The Role of Rituals in Italian Political Films of the 60s,” Northeast Modern Language Association (NeMLA) Convention, Boston, February 26, 2009.